SmartableAI/artificial-intelligence/_people/collections/the-most-influential-ai-researchers-in-2020.md

 ---
-title: "The Most Influential AI Researchers in 2020"
+name: "The Most Influential AI Researchers in 2020"
-excerpt: "These are some of the most vocal and influential leaders working on artificial intelligence in 2020."
+bio: "These are some of the most vocal and influential leaders working on artificial intelligence in 2020."
-type: collection
+type: "collection"
-heat: 203142
+heat: 384

 items:
   - andrew-ng